 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-We use several different criteria to determine which movers in Cuba are the best ones.
+We use multiple different criteria to determine which movers in Cuba are the best ones.
 They include:

 Some movers provide specialty services for items like pianos, antiques, and other valuables.
 During the estimate process, tell the company's representative about the high-value items you need to move.
-Ensure that the team has the proper tools and experience to move your valuables, and make sure that they have superior insurance in case of loss, theft, or damage.
+Ensure that the team has the proper experience and resources to move your valuables, and make sure that they have superior insurance in case of theft, damage, or loss.

-You should choose a local mover if you want a more personal experience.
-Local movers will be familiar with Cuba and can provide more tailored services.
-However, national movers usually have more resources, better insurance, and a wider variety of services.
+You should choose a local mover if you would prefer a more personal experience.
+Local movers know the Cuba area better and can provide more tailored services.
+However, national and international moving companies usually have more resources, better insurance, and a wider variety of services.

 Compared to a national average of 100.0, the cost of living index for Cuba is 145.4.
 This index considers housing payments, childcare, food, transportation, and other crucial expenses.